iceli1007/my_test/README.md

 # Qualitative results of DoRM and DoRM++

 ## 10-shot GDA
 In this section, we illustrate the qualitative results of DoRM and DoRM++ on 10-shot GDA.
+Note that the Scalable Vector Graphics of images can be found in the corresponding PDF file.

 #### 10 training images on 10-shot GDA